Before the Competition

-On Friday, January 31, 2014, Sponsors will receive an email outlining their student(s)' scores and whether or not they were within the top students in the region.
-Those students will then advance to the Regional Finals.
+On Monday, January 26, 2015, Sponsors will receive an email outlining their student(s)' scores and whether or not they have qualified for the Regional Finals.

 No, Sponsors are not required to attend the Regional Finals with their students, although they are welcome to.
 A student does need to be accompanied by some adult, which could be a teacher, administrator, parent, or relative.

 Nothing other than an accompanying adult (could be a teacher, parent, or other guardian), and their history knowledge.

 Yes.
 All spectators are welcome.
 Be aware, however, that viewing space in some of the matches may be limited.